code-423n4/2023-03-neotokyo/README.md

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  https://github.com/SuperFarmDAO/NeoTokyo-Contracts
-- How many contracts are in scope?:
+- How many contracts are in scope?:   2
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  1100
-- How many external imports are there?:
+- How many external imports are there?: 14
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  17
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Inheritance
-- How many external calls?:
+- How many external calls?:   10
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  70
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  True
-- Please describe required context:
+- Please describe required context:   The Neo Tokyo ecosystem consists of several NFT drops that were performed over time.
+These NFTs may ultimately be combined together to form a new type of NFT which is involved in this staking contract.
+Several of the details for staking logic are dictated by the independent component NFTs that were used in combining.
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  true
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: There is nothing particularly novel here.
+The staking logic is essentially a Chef Nomi-style competitive staker for fixed ERC-20 token emissions.
-- Does it use a timelock function?:
+- Does it use a timelock function?:  true
-- Is it an NFT?:
+- Is it an NFT?: true
-- Does it have an AMM?:
+- Does it have an AMM?:   false
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?: false
-- Does it use rollups?:
+- Does it use rollups?:   false
-- Is it multi-chain?:
+- Is it multi-chain?:  false
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
+- Describe any specific areas you would like addressed.: We are most particularly concerned about ensuring that there is no way for a user to lose access to their staked NFTs or ERC-20 tokens.
+We are secondarily concerned about ensuring that there is no way for an attacker to earn excessive token emissions for their staking.
 ```

 # Tests